Johnson City Schools Inclement Weather Plan

 How do I find out if Johnson City Schools will have a change of schedule?

-Contact your child’s school to register for district alerts or go to the Johnson City Schools Web site (www.jcschools.org).
+If a decision is made to alter the schedule, an alert will be sent out through SchoolMessenger, social media, posted to the schools’ websites and pushed out through local media.
+To make sure you are signed up for district alerts, please contact your child’s school.
 If you already have this service, please make sure that phone numbers and email addresses are correct.
 We will also announce the closing of schools via Facebook and Twitter on the official Johnson City Schools page (@JCityTNSchools).